kata-ai/aksara-ui/README.md

 This is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), which means different packages can have different licenses.

-By default, root level of this repo, as well as the demo site, are licensed under the [Apache 2.0 license](LICENSE).
-While most components use the same license, please note that some packages (like our assets package) may use a different license.
-Any overriding licenses for each package will be mentioned in the `LICENSE` file locaten at the root of each package.
+By default, the root level of this repo, as well as the demo site, are licensed under the [Apache 2.0 license](LICENSE).
+While most components use the same license, please note that some packages (like our assets package located in `@kata-kit/assets`) may use a different license.
+Any overriding licenses for each package will be mentioned in the `LICENSE` file located at the root of each package.

 Copyright (c) 2018 Kata.ai and/or contributors.
 All rights reserved.